SMALL SCREENS

 Austin’s ATX TV Festival has announced additions to its 2026 lineup, including a 30th anniversary conversation for Everybody Loves Raymond and an expanded 20th anniversary reunion for the high school football drama Friday Night Lights.

 Founded in 2012, ATX TV is one of a handful of U.S. festivals devoted primarily to television.
 Its inaugural season featured a Friday Night Lights reunion, and the 2026 panel marks the Austin-shot drama’s second official appearance at the festival.
-Over the years, ATX has paired on-screen stars with the showrunners, writers, and producers behind the scenes, featuring reunions for series such as Gilmore Girls, Mad Men, and The West Wing, along with craft-focused conversations about how television gets made.
+Over the years, ATX TV has paired on-screen stars with the showrunners, writers, and producers behind the scenes, featuring reunions for series such as Gilmore Girls, Mad Men, and The West Wing, along with craft-focused conversations about how television gets made.

 The 2026 ATX TV Festival, which runs May 28–31, sells tiered badges.
 Each badge is assigned to a unique email address.